Sub-Saharan Africa’s server capacity surged by 25.8% in 2024, according to a report from the Tony Blair Institute for Global Change.

 Côte d’Ivoire is leading the way, with server revenue growth anticipated to reach 84.3% over the next five years.
 Recent investments such as the newly opened CIV1 data centre in Abidjan, which aims to bolster capacity across the wider West African Economic and Monetary Union, will be central to this growth.

-As more mature ecosystems, such as South Africa, expand their ecosystems with new initiatives and collaborations, these server investments have led to countries such as Rwanda, Senegal and Mauritius becoming leading contributors to the region’s capacity, the report says.
+As more mature ecosystems, such as South Africa, expand with new initiatives and collaborations, these server investments have led to countries such as Rwanda, Senegal and Mauritius becoming leading contributors to the region’s capacity, the report says.
 Senegal is now a top-ten country for forecast server revenue growth over the next five years.

 Infrastructure poses difficulties

-With sub-Saharan Africa experiencing an average of 7.3 grid outages per month, power-grid reliability is still a major obstacle.
+With sub-Saharan Africa experiencing an average of 7.3 grid outages per month, power reliability is still a major obstacle.
 Infrastructure solutions will be “key to realising the value of the region’s server investments,” the report states.

 Countries such as Nigeria are seeking innovative solutions, such as solar-plus-storage systems or co-locating data centres near solar installations, to alleviate strain on the grid and enable their digital potential.